DistributedClocks/GoVector/README.md

     func Flush() bool
 ```

 Writes the log messages stored in the buffer to the Log File.
+This function should be used by the application to also force writes in the case of interrupts and crashes.
 Note: Calling Flush when BufferedWrites is disabled is essentially a no-op.

 #### func EnableBufferedWrites